sartaj/inject.js/README.md

 ## Requirements

+* **This module is currently in development and not ready for production.**
-* This module only tests evergreen browsers (latest versions).
+* This module will only test evergreen browsers (latest versions).
 * HTML injection requires Web Components to be enabled.
 See `Polymer` for a shim.
+* Dynamic names not support yet.

 ## Possible Use Cases